RoystonS/BetterBravoLights/index.md

 - several autopilot and annunciator lights are lit
 - all of the gear lights are green
-- we've selected the LOW VOLTS light to find out what's driving that light
+- we've selected the LOW OIL PRESSURE light to find out why the light is lit
-  - we can see the light is using the expression `(A:ELECTRICAL MAIN BUS VOLTAGE, volts < 24.5)`
+  - we can see the light is using the expression `(A:ENG OIL PRESSURE:1, psi <= 60) OR (A:ENG OIL PRESSURE:2, psi <= 60)`
-  - we can see the current value of `A:ELECTRICAL MAIN BUS VOLTAGE, volts` is 22.96.
-This is less than 24.5, which is why the light is lit
+  - we can see the current value of `A:ENG OIL PRESSURE:1, psi` is 37.18.
+This is less than 60, which is why the light is lit
+  - (that is, engine 2's oil is fine but we have a leak on engine 1, so we want the light lit)

 # FAQ